 Step 5: Compare the timestamps

-Optionally, protect yourself from timing attacks by check that the Synthesia-Timestamp is within your tolerance.
+Optionally, protect yourself from replay attacks by checking that the Synthesia-Timestamp is within your tolerance.
 For example, you might choose to ignore events that were created more than 10 minutes ago.